Microsoft warned Friday that customers face security risks if they use some of its aging operating systems after it ends support for them next month.

 Security updates will also end,

-on the Microsoft Security Response Center said.
+a posting on the Microsoft Security Response Center said.

 Microsoft said it wasn’t feasible to make extensive changes to eliminate a security vulnerability since the underlying architecture of Windows Explorer for older versions of Windows is much less robust, wrote Christopher Budd, a program manager with Microsoft’s security response center.